hackworthltd/primer/README.md

 force `HOST_OS_WINDOWS` to avoid importing unsupported posix types
 #### pretty-simple
 Use an unmerged draft PR to avoid a custom setup that breaks building with ghc's wasm backend
+#### splitmix
+No changes needed for the compilation to work, but we do need changes for linking to work Removed the 'comparison' benchmark, which causes cabal to find bad plans; this somehow fixes the linking problem, but I do not know how.

 ## Modified primer packages
 ### test:primer-test